JaroslavHavrda/MBTI_SW_DEV/index.md

 You use *extroverted feeling* when you try to align yourself with the group you are in.
 With extroverted feeling you try to define group goals and achieve them as a group.
 You try hard to guess other peopple's problems and solve them as your own.
 Last but not least you care for group harmony.

 You use *introverted feeling* when you try to uphold your beliefs or your moral integrity.
 Introverted feeling may try tr project your feelings into others.

+## Intuition

+The intuition cognitive function is related to seing patterns and connections.

+You use *extroverted intuition* when you try to match old patterns with new possibilities.
+Extroverted intuition will make you exploring new possibilities, new spaces.
+You break status quo and bring new views.
+With extroverted intuition you bring new ideas, altough you may not care enough to push those ideas forward.

+You use *introverted intuition* if you create your unique view of things.
+Introverted intuition creates symbols, creates new interpretations of information and events.
+If you use introverted in tuition you may picture a whole scenery in your mind based on a few fragments.

 # What cognitive function is useful in software development?

 ## Classical career advice

+### Seniority level
+The whole idea of seniority level is based on the idea of using introverted sensing.
+The more experience you have in some field the more can introverted sensing kick in and navigate you directly to the correct place.
+Provided of course that the field did not change.

 ## Reflection of agile manifesto

+### Individuals and interactions over processes and tools

 # Possible reconciliation